Emergence of Compositional Language with Deep Generational Transmission: Related work

 \section{Related work}

-There are two main veins of related work.
-In the first, evolutionary linguistics explains compositionality with cultural evolution.
-In the second, neural language models create languages to communicate and achieve their goals.

 \paragraph{Language Evolution Causes Structure.} Researchers have spent decades studying how unique properties of human language like compositionality could have emerged.
 There is general agreement that people acquire language using a combination of innate cognitive capacity and learning from other language speakers (cultural transmission), with the degree of each being widely disputed~\cite{perfors02,pinker1990}.
-Most agree the answer is something in between.
-Both innate cognitive capacity and specific modern human languages like English coevolved~\cite{briscoe00} via biological~\cite{pinker1990} and cultural~\cite{tomasello99,smith06} evolution, respectively.
-Thus an explanation of these evolutionary processes is essential to explaining human language.
+Both innate cognitive capacity and specific modern human languages like English co-evolved~\cite{briscoe00} via biological~\cite{pinker1990} and cultural~\cite{tomasello99,smith06} evolution, respectively.

-In particular, explanations of how the cultural evolution of languages themselves could cause those languages to develop structure like compositionality are in abundance~\cite{nowak_krakauer99,nowak00,smith_kirby03,brighton02,vogt05,kirby_survey14,spike_reqs}. \nopagebreak An important piece of the explanation of linguistic structure is the iterated learning model~\cite{kirby_survey14,kirby01,kirby08} described in \secref{sec:intro}. \nopagebreak This model focuses on the cultural transmission and bottlenecks that restrict how languages can be learned, showing compositional language emerges in computational~\cite{kirby01,kirby02,kirby_survey03,smith_kirby03} and human~\cite{kirby08,cornish_kirby09,kirby_survey10} experiments.
-Even though cultural transmission may aid the emergence of compositionality, recent results in evolutionary linguistics~\cite{raviv18} and deep learning~\cite{emnlp,mordatch_abbeel} show cultural transmission may not be necessary for compositionality to emerge.
+In particular, explanations of how the cultural evolution of languages could cause structure like compositionality are in abundance~\cite{nowak_krakauer99,nowak00,smith_kirby03,brighton02,vogt05,kirby_survey14,spike_reqs}.
+An important piece of the explanation of linguistic structure is the iterated learning model~\cite{kirby_survey14,kirby01,kirby08} used to motivate our approach.
+Indeed it shows that cultural transmission causes structure in computational~\cite{kirby01,kirby02,kirby_survey03,smith_kirby03} and human~\cite{kirby08,cornish_kirby09,kirby_survey10} experiments.
+Even though cultural transmission may aid the emergence of compositionality, recent results in evolutionary linguistics~\cite{raviv18} and deep learning~\cite{emnlp,mordatch_abbeel} also emphasize other factors.

-While existing work in deep learning has focused on biases that encourage compositionality, it has not considered settings where language is permitted to evolve as it is passed down over generations of agents.
-We consider such a setting because of its potential to complement our existing understanding.
+While existing work in deep learning has focused on biases that encourage compositionality, it has not considered settings where language is permitted to evolve over generations of agents.
+We have shown such an approach is viable and even complementary with other approaches.